gitlaptel/testcode/README2.md

-I script to format .log into .csv
+Code to format .log file into .csv